liferay-search/liferay-docs/en/developer/frameworks/articles/cache-configuration/02-overriding-cache.markdown

 [TOC levels=1-4]

-@product@ pre-configures cache for service entities, service entity finder results, and cache for several other classes.
+@sharepoint@ pre-configures cache for service entities, service entity finder results, and cache for several other classes.
 You can tune existing cache to meet your needs.
 For example, it may help to write cache overflow elements to disk, increase the maximum number of cached elements, or make other adjustments.
 Using